Mathematics and Statistics Department

 In-Person

 An introduction to differential calculus of a single variable, with applications to physical, life, and social sciences.
 Topics include limits, differentiation of polynomial, exponential, logarithmic, and trigonometric functions, inverse functions and their derivatives, implicit differentiation, curve sketching, and applied max-min problems.
 The format of MATH 106 has been structured to provide students with additional learning resources to support and foster a conducive learning environment.
-Credit will be granted for only one of MATH 106, ENGR 121 or MATH 126.
+Credit will be granted for only one of MATH 106, 121, 126 or ENGR 121.
 Prerequisite: Grade 12 pre-calculus or equivalent.
 Six credits of calculus is required in the B.Sc. major, advanced major or honours program.
 Three credits and one-hour problem-session and one-hour lab.

 Calculus ll